What is a snagging list?

 While a regular home inspection focuses on structural integrity and major systems in a pre-owned home, a snagging survey has a different emphasis.
 It specifically targets issues in new build homes, often related to workmanship or finishing touches.

 A snagging survey is more detailed in assessing cosmetic issues and minor defects, which, while not necessarily affecting the home's functionality, could detract from its aesthetic appeal or indicate underlying problems.
-In contrast, traditional home inspections focus on identifying major issues that could significantly impact the property's value or safety.

 The necessity of a snagging survey in the building process

-Snagging surveys play a crucial role in the building process.
-They highlight any areas of poor workmanship or unfinished tasks, ensuring the property developer addresses these issues.
+Snagging surveys highlight any areas of poor workmanship or unfinished tasks, ensuring the property developer addresses these issues.
 This proactive approach can prevent minor problems from escalating into major, costly repairs.
-Additionally, having a snagging survey done before the completion date can ensure that any snags are resolved under the builder's warranty, potentially saving the homeowner significant expenses.

 Identifying common snags in new build homes

-Common snags in new build homes include misaligned doors, uneven paintwork, or improperly sealed windows.
 More serious issues might involve electrical or plumbing faults, such as sockets not working or leaks.
 Snagging surveys also check for compliance with the latest building regulations, ensuring all safety standards are met.

-Impact of overlooked snags
+Result of overlooked snags

 Comparing DIY vs professional snagging surveys